 Return any unused or expired medicine to your pharmacist.

-Stieva-A Cream also contains butylated hydroxytoluene, butylated hydroxyanisole, disodium edetate, isopropyl palmitate, methyl hydroxybenzoate, PEG-40 stearate, propyl hydroxybenzoate, propylene glycol, purified water, stearic acid, stearyl alcohol, soft, white paraffin and titanium dioxide.
-Please note titanium dioxide is present in Stieva-A 0.1% cream formulation only.
+STIEVA-A Cream also contains butylated hydroxytoluene, butylated hydroxyanisole, disodium edetate, isopropyl palmitate, methyl hydroxybenzoate, PEG-40 stearate, propyl hydroxybenzoate, propylene glycol, purified water, stearic acid, stearyl alcohol, white soft paraffin (see Section Things you must not do) and titanium dioxide.
+Please note titanium dioxide is present in STIEVA-A 0.1% cream formulation only.